ocp-workshop-wf/bootcamp/module6/README.md

             periodSeconds: 10
             initialDelaySeconds: 20
   ```
-  > startupProbe: Makes an HTTP GET to / on port 80.
+  > startupProbe: Makes an HTTP GIT to / on port 80.
 It allows up to 30 failures (i.e., ~5 minutes) before declaring the container failed.
 Once the startup probe succeeds once, Kubelet stops checking startupProbe and switches to liveness and readiness checks.

   - If you get an error you should see this: